YLuchaninov/board/README.md

 ## TODO

-* integrate selection mechanism & longpress processing
-* centering widget when dropping or adding
+* centering widget when dropping
 * stick by rules in grid